 Comfort is an important consideration, since you won’t be able to stay focused and motivated for long periods of time if you aren’t feeling comfortable.
 At the same time, you don’t want to be so comfortable that you fall asleep while working.
-It’s a fine balance, but you want your workspace to be comfortable enough to add to your productivity and not the other way around.
+It’s a fine balance, but your workspace should be comfortable enough to add to your productivity and not the other way around.

 For a start, the space you choose should have enough room for you to move around freely.
 In addition, studies have shown that subjects who are exposed to natural lighting show improved concentration and lower stress levels; so having your workspace beside a window is ideal.
 Finally, make sure your workspace isn’t too hot or cold, so you don’t expend energy that could go towards concentration and inspiration.

 As you will probably be working for long hours, having an ergonomic chair is vital for your productivity and health.
 When choosing your chair, look for one that’s adjustable and provides proper support for your back.

 As a freelance graphic designer, you will often be communicating with clients, whether it’s by phone or on Skype.
 As such, you need a space that is free from distractions.
 You don’t want to have a meeting with a client, only to have kids and pets running around in the background.

 Your workspace should be physically separate from your living space.
 If there isn’t much room, consider options such as a folding screen or room divider curtain.
-By having a dedicated workspace, you can condition your mind to go into ‘work mode’ every time you step foot into the area.
+By having a dedicated workspace, you condition your mind to go into ‘work mode’ every time you step foot into the area.

-If you’re living with others, set clear rules and let others understand that you shouldn’t be disturbed when you’re in your workspace.
+If you are living with others, set clear rules and let others understand that you shouldn’t be disturbed in your workspace.
 You don’t want to be fully concentrated on your work, only to be interrupted at the worst possible moment.